localvoid/ivi/README.md

 #### Complex data transformations

-Since there are no complex data transformation in the benchmark, it is an ideal situation for libraries with fine-grained direct data bindings, how hard it could be to just bind an observer to some variable and respond by mutating DOM nodes directly.
+Since there are no complex data transformation in the benchmark, it is an ideal situation for libraries with fine-grained direct data bindings.
+Just bind an observable with DOM nodes directly and all problems solved.

-Perfect solution for a benchmark, but in real applcations there are complex data transformation that lose all information about data changes, data snapshots from the server doesn't contain any information how nodes should be rearranged, etc.
+But in real applcations there are complex data transformation that lose all information about data changes, servers are sending data snapshots that doesn't contain any information how nodes should be rearranged and many other use cases.

-So the question is how hard it will be for libraries that unable to handle such scenarios, are they going with an easy solution by rerendering everything and losing all internal state, or maybe reimplement the most complex part of the virtual dom libraries that diffs tree structures and apply it to the data.
+So the question is how hard it will be to solve such problems with libraries that weren't designed to handle such scenarios, are they going with an easy solution by rerendering everything and losing all internal state, or maybe reimplement the most complex part of the virtual dom libraries that diffs tree structures and apply it to the data.

 ## Quick Start